bcbailey/resume/README.md

 └── resume.yaml
 ```

-Running `npm run watch` will allow builds to be run whenever the files change.
+Running `npm run watch` will allow builds to be run whenever the source files
+change.

 ## Output Formats